jaspershen-lab/mapa/R/16_llm_prompt.md

 {
-  "module_name": "Your concise module name here", "summary": "A detailed, literature-grounded explanation of the module's function, key {query_molecules}, and relevant biological processes, citing evidence from provided articles only.", "confidence_score": "A value between 0.00 and 1.00 reflecting the coherence of {query_molecules} and pathways.", "references": [
+  "module_name": "Your concise module name here", "summary": "A detailed, literature-integrated explanation of the module's function, key {query_molecules}, and relevant biological processes.", "confidence_score": "A value between 0.00 and 1.00, based on {query_molecules}-pathway association and overall functional coherence."
-    "Title: Most relevant article first.",
-    "Title: Second most relevant article.",
-    "... more titles from combined_texts, in descending order of relevance."
-  ]
 }
 When generating your answer, pay attention to the following:

 module_name should be concise and descriptive, highlighting the core biological process or disease relevance.